Agoraaa/FlushHotkeys/README.md

 Pressing the hotkeys multiple times cycles through the options.
 There are also `Play Hand` and `Discard Hand` hotkeys which are unbound.
 Follow [configuration](#configuration) to set them.
 ## Installation
-Download the `FlushHotkeys.lua` file and then follow instructions from [here](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-a-mod).
+Download the `FlushHotkeys.lua` file and then follow [balamod](https://github.com/balamod/balamod?tab=readme-ov-file#how-to-install-mods) or [steamodloader](https://github.com/Steamopollys/Steamodded?tab=readme-ov-file#how-to-install-a-mod) instructions.

 ## Scroll Wheel Mode
 Use the `FlushHotkeys-scrollwheel.lua` file to enable using scroll wheel.
-This will **disable all other functionality** for the scroll wheel.
+This will **disable all other functionality** for the scroll wheel and isn't supported on balamod.
 It's fine for the base game but it will override any other scroll wheel feature added by other mods.

 | Key | Use                              |
 | :-: | -------------------------------- |